Thermal mass flow meter: Industrial applications

 The primary reason thermal mass flow meters are popular in industrial applications is the way they are designed and built.
 They feature no moving parts, nearly unobstructed straight through flow path, require no temperature or pressure corrections and retain accuracy over a wide range of flow rates.
-Straight pipe runs can be reduced by using dual-plate flow conditioning elements and installation is very simple with minimal pipe intrusions.
+Straight pipe runs can be reduced by using dual-plate flow conditioning elements.
+Thermal mass flow meters are typically used in low flow conditions because the amount of heat required for an effective measurement is proportional to flow rate.

 However, in many applications, the thermal properties of the fluid can be dependent upon fluid composition.
 In such applications, varying composition of the fluid during actual operation can affect the thermal flow measurement.
 Therefore, it is important for the thermal flow meter supplier to know the composition of the fluid so that the proper calibration factor can be used to determine the flow rate accurately.
 Suppliers can provide appropriate calibration information for other gas mixtures, however the accuracy of the thermal flow meter is dependent on the actual gas mixture being the same as the gas mixture used for calibration purposes.
 In other words, the accuracy of a thermal flow meter calibrated for a given gas mixture will be degraded if the actual flowing gas has a different composition.